jakani24/system0/install.md

 3) Install libapache2-mod-php<br>
 4) Git clone the project<br>
 5) Copy the system0 folder to the webroot<br>
+6) Run `chown www-data:www-data system0/html/php/login/v3/log`
-6) Create the sql tables and an sql user all permissions on your tables and add the credentials of this user in "system0/html/php/login/v3/php/config.php".<br>
+7) Create the sql tables and an sql user all permissions on your tables and add the credentials of this user in "system0/html/php/login/v3/php/config.php".<br>
-7) Add the apikeys to "system0/html/php/login/v3/php/config.php"
+8) Add the apikeys to "system0/html/php/login/v3/php/config.php"

 # Installation to your Octoprint machine<br>